angelalonso/paramctl/README.md

   }
 }
 ```
-, where the amount of actions is -sort-of- unlimited, and objects can but does not have to
+, where the amount of actions is -sort-of- unlimited, and any object can but does not have to
   belong under several actions.